Waikato Management School Leadership Academy

-Feedback from schools and students who participated in the programme in 2022 was resoundingly positive, so for 2023 we are expanding the Academy to provide this great opportunity to even more young leaders.
+Feedback from the schools and their students who have participated in the programme has been resoundingly positive.
+So for 2024 we are expanding the Academy to provide this great opportunity to more young leaders in the North Island.

 Contact us: